Can I Claim Expenses on Income Tax Without Receipts?

 In other words, your chance of being audited may be quite a bit higher than you think, and if your business is selected to be audited, you will certainly want to have all your records in order.

-In General, No Receipts = No Deduction
+No Receipts, No Deduction

 Lost receipts mean lost opportunities to lower your income tax bill.
 Not having receipts to back up your claimed business expenses will mean that those expenses will be disallowed and you will end up possibly having a hefty tax bill to pay that you didn't expect.

-(It will also make the audit process more difficult and protracted, and if there's one person you don't ever want to annoy, it's the person doing your audit!)
+It will also make the audit process more difficult and protracted, and if there's one person you don't ever want to annoy, it's the person doing your audit!

 The possibility of being audited aside, keeping complete and accurate business records is a requirement for running a successful small business.